 Additionally, the Food Official might issue an Improvement Notice, describing the areas or levels that need improvements.
 If the FBO fails to change these, within a specified time, a Show Cause Notice is sent.

 This Show Cause Notice states a date of hearing by which this FBO has to prove, backed with documentary evidence describing why it could not undertake the amendments or alterations.
-If the proofs are denied, or the FBO fails to reply to the Improvement Notice, within the specified time, it’s FSSAI number will get canceled.
+If the proofs are denied, or the FBO fails to reply to the Improvement Notice, within the specified time, it’s FSSAI number will get cancelled.

 In case the aggrieved FBO feels that the improvement notice is biased, it has the choice to file an Appeal with the State Commissioner for Food Safety.
 The decision by the State Commissioner can be challenged by appealing to the Food Safety Appellate Tribunal or the high court.